-CWA: WOTUS Definition and Effluents
+CWA: WOTUS Definition and Effluents WOTUS

-WOTUS

-The Clean Water Act (CWA) applies to the navigable waters, which are defined as waters of the United States (WOTUS).^{49 50}
+The Clean Water Act (CWA) applies to the navigable waters, which are defined as waters of the United States (WOTUS).53 54 amended the 2015 Clean Water Rule to establish an applicability date of February 6, 2020.56

 On October 22, 2019, the EPA issued a final rulemaking to rescind the definition of WOTUS proposed in the 2015 Clean Water Rule.
-The rule prevents the potential implementation of a broader definition of WOTUS included in the 2015 rule that was never implemented as the result of a stay issued by a reviewing Court.51 The U.S. Supreme Court reversed the stay, but the EPA amended the 2015 Clean Water Rule to establish an applicability date of February 6, 2020.52
+The rule prevents the potential implementation of a broader definition of WOTUS included in the 2015 rule that was never implemented as the result of a stay issued by a reviewing Court.55 The U.S. Supreme Court reversed the stay, but the EPA

-On April 21, 2020, the EPA and the Department of the Army published a final rule to define WOTUS, the Navigable Waters Protection Rule ("NWPR").53 The NWPR became effective in PJM states on June 22, 2020.
+On April 21, 2020, the EPA and the Department of the Army published a final rule to define WOTUS, the Navigable Waters Protection Rule ("NWPR").57 The NWPR became effective in PJM states on June 22, 2020.
 The replacement rule significantly narrows the scope of federal jurisdiction.
-The replacement rule does not include coal ash ponds in the definition of WOTUS.54 Environmental groups have filed complaints seeking to overturn the NWPR, including in federal district court in Maryland.55
+The replacement rule does not include coal ash ponds in the definition of WOTUS.58 Environmental groups have filed complaints seeking to overturn the NWPR, including in federal district court in Maryland.59

 The scope of the CWA has expanded and the precise definition of WOTUS has become less important as a result of a decision of the U.S. Supreme Court in County of Maui v.
-Hawaii Wildlife Fund, which held that the discharge of pollutants via groundwater requires a CWA permit.56 Groundwater is not itself WOTUS.
-However, if pollutants pass through groundwater from a point source to WOTUS, a permit may be required.57 This holding invalidates the EPA's recent interpretive statement intended to establish a bright line rule excluding all releases of pollutants to groundwater from the permitting program.58 The EPA may not interpret the CWA to require a direct discharge.59 The Court held that discharge into groundwater "is the functional equivalent of a direct discharge."60 The existence of a functional discharge will depend on an
+Hawaii Wildlife Fund, which held that the discharge of pollutants via groundwater requires a CWA permit.60 Groundwater is not itself WOTUS.
+However, if pollutants pass through groundwater from a point source to WOTUS, a permit may be required.61 This holding invalidates the EPA's recent interpretive statement intended to establish a bright line rule excluding all releases of pollutants to groundwater from the permitting program.
+62 The EPA may not interpret the CWA to require a direct discharge.
+63 The Court held that discharge into groundwater "is the functional equivalent of a direct discharge."64 The existence of a functional discharge will depend on an analysis including time and distance, and other factors.65 Additional litigation or administrative action may clarify the functional